h0lylag/EVE-Preview-Manager/README.md

 ## Status

-This is project is under active development and should be working.
+This project is under active development and should be working.
 Keep in mind it's primarily designed around my own workflow and environment on NixOS.
 I built this for myself first and foremost.
 I will try to provide binaries for people to run but I don't have extensive testing infrastructure in place to test all edge cases.
 You can always try building it from source if you have issues.

 ## Features